Death by thousand config files

 and more…

-Not to mention that babel-env & autoprefixer now use the browserlist project, which allows you to pass which browsers you want to support so they can handle the polyfills & prefixes for you & guess what?
-It also has it's own files!
+project, which allows you to pass which browsers you want to support so they can handle the polyfills & prefixes for you & guess what?
+It also has it’s

 So that makes the total 14 files in our repo.
 Isn’t this a bit too much for config files?
 Before everyone starts yelling at me that I can add most of these configs inside package.json - which I don’t mind doing - and most probably will start doing. that’s not the main issue.